idsia-robotics/navground/docs/background/two_wheeled_kinematics.rst

    \alpha & \doteq \dot \omega

 If we want to limit accelerations, we can add a "LimitAcceleration" modulation to the behavior that is computing the commands.
-This will simply compute the acceleration required to actuate the command over a given time step :math:`\Delta t`, clip it and returns the command obtained by applying the (clipped) acceleration on the current velocity :math:`(v_0, \omega_0)`:
+This will simply compute the acceleration required to actuate the command over a given time step :math:`\Delta t`, clip it and return the command obtained by applying the (clipped) acceleration on the current velocity :math:`(v_0, \omega_0)`:

 .. math::

 	(a, \alpha) & \leftarrow \left(\left. \frac{v - v_0}{\Delta t} \right|_{[-a^\max, -a^\max]},\left.\frac{\omega - \omega_0}{\Delta t} \right|_{[-\alpha^\max, -\alpha^\max]} \right) \\
 	(v, \omega) & \leftarrow \left(v_0 + a \Delta t, \omega_0 + \alpha \Delta t \right)

-The same functionality is exposed by the :py:meth:`navground.core.Twist2.interpolate`.
+The same functionality is exposed by :py:meth:`navground.core.Twist2.interpolate`.

 Example
 -------